Skip to main content

 • Identify your approach for using OmniOut.

-When you decided to use OmniStudio in your org, you spent a lot of time developing FlexCards to present information and creating OmniScripts that allow end-users to more intuitively create records and make updates.
-Wouldn’t it be nice to compile the Lightning web component (LWC) FlexCards and OmniScripts into standard web components to run them off-platform on third-party websites or apps?
+When you decided to use Omnistudio for Managed Packages in your org, you spent a lot of time developing Flexcards to present information and creating Omniscripts that help users intuitively create records and make updates.
+Wouldn’t it be nice to compile the Lightning Web Component (LWC) Flexcards and Omniscripts into standard web components to run them on websites or apps outside Salesforce?

 Well, great news!
-Using OmniOut, you can embed FlexCards and OmniScripts inside a custom app or deploy them to a content management system (CMS) that connects back to Salesforce.
-Yes, with OmniOut, you can deploy OmniScripts and FlexCards as standard web components to Adobe Experience Manager (AEM), Heroku, and other cloud application platforms to run them outside the Salesforce platform.
+Using OmniOut, you can embed Flexcards and Omniscripts inside a custom app or deploy them to a content management system (CMS) that connects back to Salesforce.

-OmniOut allows you to autogenerate web components from LWCs without writing code.
-Why is this important?
-Well, web components offer framework interoperability.
-You can also embed them without an iFrame… handy right?
+OmniOut helps you to generate web components from LWCs without writing code.
+These web components offer framework interoperability and can be embedded without an iFrame.
+Handy, right?

-With OmniOut, a customer can start a process off-platform, save the progress, and an agent can complete the process on-platform.
-For example, a customer logs in to an off-platform website to view their account status.
-They see an offer for a phone upgrade and start the process to select a new phone, but they’re interrupted.
+With OmniOut, your customers can start a process off-platform, save the progress, and one of your reps can complete the process on-platform.
+For example, imagine that a customer logs in to an off-platform website to view their account status.
+They see an offer for a phone upgrade, and start the process to select a new phone, but they’re interrupted.
 Later that day, they call the customer service center with a question.
-The good news is that the agent can see the incomplete customer upgrade and finish the upgrade process on-platform.
+The good news is that the service rep can see the incomplete customer upgrade and finish the upgrade process on-platform.

-Even better, OmniOut uses standard OmniStudio tools, such as Omnistudio Data Mappers and Integration Procedures.
+Even better, OmniOut uses standard Omnistudio for Managed Packages tools, such as Omnistudio Data Mappers and Integration Procedures.

 Corresponding diagram of OmniOut architecture

-1. An OmniOut web form or app displays data or handles user input and stores the data in a client-side JSON object on a CMS or web server.
+1. An OmniOut web form or app displays data and handles user input, then stores the data in a client-side JSON object on a CMS or web server.

 2. Any calls to Salesforce from this web form or app use Apex REST.